-Green Building Activity
+Green Building Activities

-Level Green Building Activity Reported Silver 1.
-The City of Benicia renovated the community center and achieved LEED Gold Certification.
-2015 Level Green Building Activities Reported Gold 1.
-The city granted \$30,000 to a non-profit organization, GRID Alternatives, to complete five solar installations on low-income qualifying homes.
-2015 2.
-The city worked with a student intern to create the Benicia chapter of the Bay Area Green Business Program.
+1. The City of Benicia renovated the community center and achieved LEED Gold certification.

+- 2. The city granted \$30,000 to a non-profit organization, GRID Alternatives, to complete five solar installations on low-income qualifying homes. - 3.
+The city worked with a student intern to create the Benicia chapter of the Bay Area Green Business program.
 All sector checklists have been created and auditors (PG&E, city, waste company and the county) have been identified.
 The student intern was recently hired to complete a pilot phase of the program at three businesses in the city.

-Level Green Building Activities Reported Platinum 1.
-As part of the city's Residential Solar Incentive Program, participants were required to complete a home energy and water assessment provided by a third party company at no cost to the resident.
-The city is also offering no cost laundry to landscape gray water kits and requires that participants complete an energy and water assessment provided in partnership with Rising Sun Energy and funded by PG&E. 2015 2.
-The city's Business Resource Incentive Program (BRIP) provides \$10,000 grants and no and low interest loans to business owners in the industrial park to make efficiency upgrades, install renewable energy technologies, conserve water, reduce waste and transition to alternative fuel vehicles.
-This program also offers technical assistance to business owners in the form of no cost sustainability assessments.
-3. The city opted in to two Property Assessed Clean Energy (PACE) financing districts: CaliforniaFIRST and Home Energy Resolution Opportunity (HERO).
-CaliforniaFIRST is currently available and HERO launched in November 2014.
-4. The city has partnered with Arts Benicia, Republic Services, WattzOn, and Marin Clean Energy to implement the first Eco Awards identifying residents, businesses, and community-based organizations for water, waste and energy reduction activities.
+- 4. As part of the city's Residential Solar Incentive program, participants were required to complete a home energy and water assessment provided by a third party company at no cost to the resident.
+The city is also offering no cost laundry to landscape gray water kits and requires that participants complete an energy and water assessment provided in partnership with Rising Sun Energy and funded by PG&E. - 5.
+The city's Business Resource Incentive program (BRIP) provides \$10,000 grants and no and low interest loans to business owners in the industrial park to make efficiency upgrades, install renewable energy technologies, conserve water, reduce waste and transition to alternative fuel vehicles.
+This program also offers technical assistance to business owners in the form of no cost sustainability assessments. - 6.
+The city opted in to two Property Assessed Clean Energy (PACE) financing districts: CaliforniaFIRST and Home Energy Resolution Opportunity (HERO).
+California FIRST is currently available and HERO launched in November 2014. - 7.
+The city has partnered with Arts Benicia, Republic Services, WattzOn, and Marin Clean Energy to implement the first Eco Awards identifying residents, businesses, and community-based organizations for water, waste and energy reduction activities.

-Waste Reduction and Recycling Activity
+Waste Reduction and Recycling Activities

-Level Waste Reduction Activity Reported Silver 1.
-The city renegotiated its waste contract to include additional recycling pick-up days for residential and commercial customers.
-2015 Level Waste Reduction Activities Reported Gold The city partners with the waste hauler to promote free home compost workshops four times per year to educate customers about how to compost, benefits of composting and uses of compost.
-2015 2.
+1. The city renegotiated its waste contract to include additional recycling pick-up days for residential and commercial customers.

+- 2. The city partners with the waste hauler to promote free home compost workshops four times per year to educate customers about how to compost, benefits of composting and uses of compost. - 3.
 The City of Benicia promotes the waste hauler's free compost give-away for residents two times a year to collect three cubic feet of material that can be used in their gardens.
 The waste hauler also provides participants with a 50% discount for one home compost bin.

-Level Waste Reduction Activities Reported Platinum Promotes waste haulers two Reuse Days when material is collected and recycled in accordance with the following hierarchy: reuse as is (where energy efficiency is not compromised); disassembly for reuse or recycling: recycle; disposal.
-The city recycles old pavement when completing street resurfacing projects.
-2015 3.
-Benicia city hall employees currently compost all food scraps and soiled paper goods in the employee kitchen/break room.
+- 4. Promotes waste haulers two Reuse Days when material is collected and recycled in accordance with the following hierarchy: reuse as is (where energy efficiency is not compromised); disassembly for reuse or recycling; recycle; disposal. - 5.
+The city recycles old pavement when completing street resurfacing projects. - 6.
+Benicia city hall employees currently compost all food scraps and soiled paper goods in the employee kitchen/ break room.

-Climate-friendly Purchasing Activity
+Climate-friendly Purchasing Activities